defi-wonderland/prophet-modules/docs/src/content/modules/request/http_request_module.md

 - `decodeRequestData`: Decodes request parameters.
 It returns the URL, HTTP method, body, accounting extension, payment token, and payment amount from the given data.
 - `createRequest`: Can be used to bond the requester's funds and validating the request parameters.
-- `finalizeRequest`: Finalizes a request by paying the proposer if there is a valid response, or releases the requester bond if no valid response was provided.
+- `finalizeRequest`: Finalizes a request by paying the proposer if there is a valid response, or releasing the requester's bond if no valid response was provided.

 ### Request Parameters